An update post about this topic is available here.

 Step 5: Prepare for EBMUD Verification Test Inspection

-All PSLs on the property parcel must pass an air or water pressure test in order to gain certification.
-The HOA or the contractor must provide a map showing all laterals, mains and manholes on the development before scheduling the test.
-Effective July 12, 2017, the compliance certificate application fee is $250, plus any additional charges incurred for rescheduling, additional tests, or off-hours tests.
+All PSLs on the property parcel must pass air or water pressure tests in order to obtainn certification.
+The HOA or the contractor must provide a map showing all laterals, mains, and manholes on the development before scheduling the test.
+Effective 2023, the compliance certificate application fee is $340, plus any additional charges incurred for rescheduling, additional tests, or off-hours tests.

 To learn more about the verification process, read our PSL Pressure Test 101 guide.